atabegruslan/Others/Mobile/react_native_expo.md

     - Solution: Downgrade to Java v17 https://service.uoregon.edu/TDClient/2030/Portal/KB/ArticleDet?ID=32227 , remove `node_modules` and run `yarn` again.

 ## iOS

-**Pod**: In iOS, a pod is a third-party library or framework that is integrated into a project using CocoaPods (CocoaPods is a dependency manager)

-To reinstall all CocoaPods afresh: `rm -rf node_modules; rm -rf ios/build; rm -rf ios/Pods; rm -rf ios/Podfile.lock; yarn; yarn podinstall`.
-Or just delete `ios/build` and `ios/Pods` folders, then run `npx expo run:ios` again.
-Or alternatively: `cd ios`, then `pod repo update`, then `pod install`.

 ### iOS simulator use simulator's keyboard instead of Mac's keyboard